dev-SR/exercise/Kt/01func_HOfunc_lambda/README.md

 ## Extension function and Receiver type

+Sometimes you need to extend the functionality of a specific class.
+And, quite often, direct inheritance is not an option — your class could already extend another class, for example, or the required class isn't open for inheritance.

 In Kotlin it is possible to add a method (called member function in Kotlin) to an existing class.
 This is called an **extension function**.

 It is also possible to access a member function from a class inside a function literal.
 This is called a **function literal with receiver**.